Ariadne (drug): Overdose

 Ariadne, as the (R)- enantiomer, is active at doses as low as 25 mg and was tested in clinical trials at doses of 50 to 100 mg.
 Doses as high as 300 mg have been assessed, more than 10 times higher than the minimum reported active dose.
 No psychedelic effects occurred at this or lower doses, but therapeutic effects were observed.

+Interactions

+Hamilton Morris has described the combination of (R)-Ariadne and fluoxetine as unexpectedly strongly potentiating the effects and duration of (R)-Ariadne such that (R)-Ariadne became potently psychedelic in its effects and lasted over 24 hours.
+Morris assumed that this was due to some kind of enzyme inhibition caused by fluoxetine, for instance cytochrome P450 inhibition.